hemanthkumarsheetha/skin_disease_classification/README.md

 - I would input images to the models, determine and visualize what areas it is primarily paying attention to.
 - I would also do an extensive hyperparameter search and try out different variations
 - I would also try to fine-tune the whole pre-trained model
+- I would train on 10 different random seeds and report mean and standard deviation for validation set(For reproducibility in training)